New York Bar Examination

 (iv) at least six credits in subjects tested on the New York bar examination.

-(Corporations; Introduction to U.S. Constitutional Law; U.S. Criminal Procedure; Introduction to Contracts; Tort Law and the Common Law Process; Commercial Law: Secured Transactions; Commercial Law: Sales Transactions; Commercial Law: Secured Transactions and Payment Systems; Conflict of Laws; Constitutional Law II: Individual Rights and Liberties; Decedents' Estates; Evidence; Family Law I: Marriage and Divorce; Family Law II: Child, Parent and the State; Federal Courts and the Federal System; Remedies.)
+(Administrative Law; Corporations; Introduction to U.S. Constitutional Law; U.S. Criminal Procedure; Introduction to Contracts; Introduction to Property Law; Introduction to Tort Law [formerly Tort Law and the Common Law Process]; Commercial Law: Secured Transactions; Commercial Law: Sales Transactions; Commercial Law: Secured Transactions and Payment Systems; Conflict of Laws; Constitutional Law II: Individual Rights and Liberties; Decedents' Estates; Evidence; Family Law I: Marriage and Divorce; Family Law II: Child, Parent and the State; Federal Courts and the Federal System; Remedies.)

-Note Well: The Court of Appeals of New York has amended the Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law by adding section 520.16 to the Rules, which provides that applicants admitted to the New York State bar on or after January 1, 2015 must complete at least 50-hours of qualifying pro bono service prior to filing an application for admission.
+Note Well: The Pro Bono Requirement: The Court of Appeals of New York has amended its Rules for the Admission of Attorneys and Counselors at Law by adding section 520.16 to the Rule.
+This new provisions requires that applicants admitted to the New York State bar on or after January 1, 2015 must complete at least 50 hours of qualifying pro bono service prior to filing an application for admission.
 [The application for admission is filed after a candidate passes the New York Bar Exam.]

-Foreign law graduates who qualify under Rules 520.6 are required to satisfy the Pro Bono Requirement if they are admitted to practice law in New York State on or after January 1, 2015.
-The 50 hours of qualifying work may occur in another state or country and either during or after your LL.M.
+Foreign law graduates who qualify under Rule 520.16 are required to satisfy the Pro Bono Requirement if they are admitted to practice law in New York State on or after January 1, 2015.
+The 50 hours of qualifying work may occur in another state or country and either during or after the time spent in an LL.M. degree program.

 Check out the NY Bar exam website for important information, including: